fmitech/employee-manual/index.md

 ### Initializing a Git repository

-Start by creating a new folder anywhere on you filesystem.
+Start by creating a new folder anywhere on your filesystem.
 In these examples we're using the Destkop.

 {% highlight bash %}
 $ cd ~/Desktop